echogarden-project/echogarden/README.md

 * Internal package system that auto-downloads and installs voices, models and other resources, as needed
 * Other features include: language detection (both for audio and text), voice activity detection, and speech denoising

-### In development

-* Background worker
-* WebSocket-based server and API
-* Browser extension (for TTS only), including integration with the Web Speech API, and an advanced page reader enabling real-time narration of any page content, with live word highlighting
-* New, high-accuracy text language identification model (own work)

-### Planned, but not yet

-* Text enhancement, adding breaks to improve phrasing of synthesized text, as well as adding missing punctuation to recognized transcripts, if needed
-* Web-based UI
-* Real-time, streaming speech recognition

-### Maybe

-* Browser port for a subset of the API (in particular for the offline TTS models and their dependencies)

 ## Installation

 Ensure you have [Node.js](https://nodejs.org/) `v16.0.0` or later installed.